robertrosenbusch/gfx803_rocm/README.md

 --
 # Install ROCm 6.3 PyTorch, TorchVision and TorchAudio via Docker for ComfyUI/WhisperX
 > [!WARNING]
 > It takes a _lot_ of time and Storage space to compile.
-Keep
+Keep your head up

 1. install the docker-subsystem / docker.io on your linux system
 2. download the latest file version of this github-repos vi git clone